- Take a scenic trip around the island in a vintage car

 After exploring the village, take a dip in the nearby hot springs to rejuvenate before heading back to Ubud, where you'll have a free afternoon.
 Go for a massage, visit a spa, take a relaxing yoga class, or if you're feeling up to it, take a wander through the numerous cafés, boutiques, and art galleries that line these ancient streets.

 Chat with a local specialist who can help organize your trip.

-Day 5: Ubud to Sidemen via Goa Gajah, Gunung Kawi, Tirta Empul, & Pura Kehen
+Day 5: Transfer to Sidemen via Goa Gajah, Gunung Kawi, Tirta Empul & Pura Kehen

 From here, you'll visit the imposing 11th-century rock shrines of Pura Gunung Kawi, which are carved into sheer cliff faces on either side of a small river.
 Located at the bottom of a tiered valley surrounded by lush rice paddies and waterfalls, these historic temples are said to be part of the burial complex of King Anak Wungsu and his many wives.

 Enjoy a more leisurely-paced day today with an easy 2-3 hour guided hike through the countryside around Sidemen.
-On the way, stop to visit farmers as you make your way through rice paddies and lush forests.
+Stop along the way to chat with farmers as you make your way through rice paddies and lush forests.
 Pass by fruit orchards and spice plantations and learn about cloves, salak, cocoa, and other tropical fruits and spices that grow here in the fertile soils, and admire the stepped rice terraces and natural views.